The marketing team your business needs for different stages of growth

 Growing a business is challenging, no matter what sector you operate in.
 Having a robust marketing strategy in place and the right team to deliver it is fundamental to success.
 Naturally, your marketing requirements will change as your business faces different challenges.
 The need for different skills, levels of external support and budget requirements will all change over time.
 But it’s not always obvious what your priorities should be, and how these might change over time.

 In this article, we explore what your marketing team should look like at various stages of growth.
+We also provide a short summary of the various stages in this video do check it out.

 Startup phase - finding clarity